Banking Checking Accounts

 What bank has the most brick-and-mortar locations?

-Chase Bank had the most brick-and-mortar locations as of 2022, with more than 5,023 branches in the contiguous U.S. Chase Bank has branches in every state except Alaska, and there is only one Chase ATM at Kapolei's Disney Aulani Vacation Club in Hawaii.
+Chase Bank had the most brick-and-mortar locations as of 2022, with more than 4,700 branches in the contiguous U.S. Chase Bank has branches in every state except Alaska.

 What are the downfalls of a brick-and-mortar bank?

 Brick-and-mortar banks generally have higher overhead costs and may charge more fees or pay less interest than their online competitors.
-As you look for a good brick-and-mortar bank, consider their account features, the costs and minimum balance requirements, and the interest rates they offer on checking, savings, or CD accounts.
+As you look for a good brick-and-mortar bank, consider their account features, the costs and minimum balance requirements, and the interest rates they offer on checking, savings, or certificate of deposit accounts.

 What are the best brick-and-mortar bank rates?

 Bank rates are based on multiple factors, including where you live, your balance, and your chosen account.
 Even if your bank offers a competitive interest rate, it does not mean you’ll qualify for it.
+Some accounts may require a higher balance or linked checking account to qualify for the maximum rate.
 Keep an eye on the rates your bank offers, and if they start to dip too low, look around for another option with higher rates and fewer fees.

 Are brick-and-mortar banks worth it?